 And there you have it!
 You’ve successfully added a second horizontal X-axis to your Excel chart, enhancing its ability to effectively present your data.

 Excel charts are a fantastic tool for visually representing complex data and communicating insights to your audience.
 Nonetheless, there are situations when you must display two separate data sets on the same chart.
-Comparing these data sets can be tricky.
+In such cases, using a Dual Axis Chart can be extremely helpful, as it allows you to compare these data sets more effectively without confusion.

 That’s where a secondary axis comes in handy.